sophtron-jishun/ucw-adapter-sophtron/packages/sophtron-adapter/README.md

 In the `./apps/server/adapterSetup.ts` file, do the following:

-Import the `adapterMapObject` for sophtron:
+Import `getSophtronAdapterMapObject` from the Sophtron adapter package:

 ```typescript
 import { getSophtronAdapterMapObject } from "@ucp-npm/sophtron-adapter";